 All commercial imports of food, plant, and animal and their products must be referred to CFIA for clearance purposes.
 Heather Craig, currently acting as the Import Coordinator for the Western Area will give an overall presentation of CFIA’s Acts & Regulations specifically focusing on imports of various commodities that CFIA regulates.

 Mild Rungmongkonsawad, Founder and CEO, Panda Coconut Chips

 Panda Coconut Chips was founded in Vancouver in 2017.
 Her founder, Mild was born and raised in a small town on the outskirts of Bangkok in Thailand.
-She originally moved to Canada to study at UBC, with the plan to move home upon completion of her program.
+She originally moved to Canada to study at UBC in 2011, with the plan to move home upon completion of her program.